otrv4/otrv4/otrv4.md

     progress.
 This is the initial state.

 AUTHSTATE_AWAITING_DRE_AUTH

-    After Bob initiates the authentication protocol by sending Alice the Pre- key Message, he enters this state to await Alice's reply.
+    After Bob initiates the authentication protocol by sending Alice the Pre- key Message, he enters this state until Alice replies.
 ```

 ### Policies

 OTR clients can set different policies for different correspondents.
 For
-example, Alice could set up her client so that it speaks only OTR version 4,
+example, Alice could set up her client so that it speaks version 4 of the OTR
-except with Charlie, who she knows has only an old client; so that it will
+protocol.
+Nevertheless, she may also add an exception for Charlie, who she knows
+talks through a client that runs an old version of the protocol.
+Therefore, the client
-opportunistically start an OTR conversation whenever it detects the
+will start the appropiate OTR conversation in correspondace with the other side,
-correspondent supports it; or so that it refuses to send non-encrypted messages to Bob, ever.
+or will refuse to send non-encrypted messages to Bob.

 The policies that can be set (on a global or per-correspondent basis) are any
-combination of the following boolean flags:
+combination of the these boolean flags:

 ```
 ALLOW_V3